This is where your profile lives, as well as your saved items such as 'places that you want to go'.

 Our freshwater habitats range from glaciers in the mountains, to lowland rivers and streams that flow into estuaries.

-DOC is responsible for New Zealand's marine reserves and marine mammals.
+DOC is responsible for New Zealand's marine reserves and marine protected and threatened species.

 New Zealand's offshore islands are isolated areas of land within New Zealand’s Exclusive Economic Zone.